Whitening Face Masks Comparison!

 Point 1: Filled with whitening ingredient 4MSK (4-methoxysalicylic acid potassium salt), which effectively controls the production of melanin.

-Point 2: Clams troubled skin, also smooths the colour of the skin by flushing out the melanin that is causing the discolouration.
+Point 2: Calms troubled skin, also smooths the colour of the skin by flushing out the melanin that is causing the discolouration.

 |Check Shiseido White Lucent Power Brightening Mask here|